 The founder and co-medical director, Dr. Prunskis, states: “We felt the level of patient care was not enhanced by an electronic health record.
 We saw it was inefficient and added nonproductive work to physicians’ time.”

 Interestingly, 100% of their employees thought they should stop using EHRs.
 His institute made this change several years ago and hasn’t regretted it.

 What can you do as a patient or family caregiver?

 Hopefully, improvements in EHRs, including how doctors enter and review data, will be coming.
 In the meantime, I hope doctors increase their use of medical scribes that allow doctors to maintain their focus on the patient while a scribe handles the EHR.

 No matter how your doctor manages your medical records, it is important for you to have effective conversations with your doctor at every medical appointment.
-However, this can prove challenging if your doctor has his/her nose buried in his/her computer.
-For specific recommendations, read my blog posts:
+However, this can prove challenging if your doctors bury their noses in their computers.
+Read my blog posts for tips: